-- To welcome you into a partnership in educating your child - To provide a safe and secure school environment to promote learning - To provide a broad and balanced curriculum, following National Curriculum guidelines, which caters for all abilities. - To keep you informed about general school matters and about your child's progress - To provide a variety of experiences beyond the curriculum - To work together with outside agencies, when appropriate, to support your child - To encourage the children to give of their best and develop a sense of responsibility - To provide clear expectations for behaviour.
+- To welcome you into a partnership in educating your child - To provide a safe and secure school environment to promote learning - To provide a broad and balanced curriculum, following National Curriculum guidelines, which caters for all abilities. - To keep you informed about general school matters and about your child's progress - To provide a variety of experiences beyond the curriculum - To work together with outside agencies, when appropriate, to support your child - To encourage the children to give of their best and develop a sense of responsibility.